Own Research (download as PDF)

 The modulation of mental activity, the neural correlates of control of aversion and the change of mental structure due to Psychodynamic Psychotherapy is investigated using fMRI as well as Operationalized Psychodynamic Diagnostics by applying an individualized neuroimaging paradigm (Zurich Depression-Study).

 In conclusion, the “Therapy and Process Research” group, headed by Prof. Heinz Boeker, MD, has developed various methodological approaches (ideographic approach, combined neuropsychological and imaging studies incl. fMRI and MRS, therapy and process research).
-This group of researchers is part of the Centre for the Treatment of Depression and Anxiety Disorders at the University Hospital of Psychiatry, Zurich.
-They work in close cooperation with the “Molecular Genetic Research Group” at the University Hospital of Psychiatry, Zurich (Head: Prof. Hans Stassen, PD, PhD), the Department for Biomedical Engineering at the ETH and University of Zurich (Former Head: Prof. Peter Boesiger, PD, PhD), The Royal Ottawa Healthcare Group, University of Ottawa/Canada , Institute of Mental Health Research (Head: Prof. Dr. Dr. phil. habil.
+This group of researchers is part of the Centre of Depression, Anxiety Disorders, and Pschotherapy, Department of Psychiatry, Psychotherapy, and Psychosomatics (DPPP), at the Psychiatric Hospital, University of Zurich.
+They worked in close cooperation with the “Molecular Genetic Research Group” at the University Hospital of Psychiatry, Zurich (Head: Prof. Hans Stassen, PD, PhD), the Department for Biomedical Engineering at the ETH and University of Zurich (Former Head: Prof. Peter Boesiger, PD, PhD), The Royal Ottawa Healthcare Group, University of Ottawa/Canada , Institute of Mental Health Research (Head: Prof. Dr. Dr. phil. habil.
 Georg Northoff, MD, PhD), Psychiatric Hospital, Charité, Humboldt-University Berlin/Germany (Priv.
 Doz.
 Dr. rer. nat.
 Simone Grimm, PhD) and other national and international research centres.

 In summary, our research group aims at developing specific diagnostic, therapeutic and prognostic markers of affective disorders.